Asian Ground Beef and Rice (Easy + One Pan!)

 3. And voilà...about 20 minutes later, you've got a hot meal on the table.

-Aerial view of Ground Beef and Rice recipe in skillet.
+Ground Beef and Rice recipes aerial view in pan.

-Lucky for me, however, this doesn't mean I can't recreate the same type of quick, easy, one-pan dinners while using real, wholesome ingredients.
+Would you believe that it's surprisingly easy to recreate the same type of quick, effortless, one-pan dinners while using real, wholesome ingredients?

 And doing so honestly doesn't take much longer than that dinner originating from a box. 😉